NervanaSystems/neon/doc/source/index.rst

 :Release: |version|
 :Date: |today|

-|neo|_ is Nervana_ ’s Python-based deep learning library.
-It provides
+|neo|_ is Intel Nervana_ 's reference deep learning framework committed to best
-ease of use while delivering the highest performance.
+performance on all hardware.
+Designed for ease-of-use and extensibility.

 Features include: